-Sacred Heart Church has just celebrated 150 years as a parish, it is a parish who has always received the emigrant, noted after the war for its large Irish population.
+Sacred Heart Church has just celebrated over 150 years as a parish, it is a parish who has always received the emigrant, noted after the war for its large Irish population.
 It is now a parish with 60 different nationalities and over 40 different languages.
-The Church has recently been refurbished, the local school is St Eugene de Mazenod called after the founder of the Oblates who are celebrating their 200th anniversary this year.
-The image that comes to mind of this hyper-urban parish, situated just one and a half miles from Marble Arch, is surprisingly rural.
-It is that of a pond with gentle, concentric waves constantly flowing outwards.
-Leaves fall into the centre and gradually move to the edge of the pond.
-A few half-sink and stay there.
-All the while, the water bears and carries the leaves as the spirit of St Eugene nourishes and supports our people.
+The Church has recently been refurbished, the local school is St Eugene de Mazenod called after the founder of the Oblates who are celebrating their 200th anniversary 2016.
+Fr Terry Murray OMI is parish priest of both parishes Sacred Heart and Immaculate Heart.

 Immaculate Heart of Mary, West Kilburn, London